rufo/rweightbot/README.md

 # RWeightbot

 A simple gem for pulling and parsing the backup data uploaded by Tapbot's [Weightbot][1] app.
+No longer supported.

 [1]: http://tapbots.com/software/weightbot/